 Having a written shareholders agreement in place can help prevent other owners from reducing the value of your investment by their actions.
 It can do this by setting out:

 requirements for disclosure and for approval for certain actions such as large asset purchases

-how assets, time and expertise brought into the business should be valued on sale
+how assets, time, and expertise brought into the business should be valued on sale

 Some aspects of management can be set out in the company's articles of association.
-However, unlike the articles, your shareholders agreement is a private document that you don't have to file with Companies House or make publicly available.
+However, unlike the articles, your shareholders' agreement is a private document that you don't have to file with Companies House or make publicly available.

 Reduce the likelihood and cost of disputes

-Disputes between owners and other stakeholders are expensive and can be disruptive and detrimental to the on-going operation of the business.
-Therefore having a shareholder's agreement written in plain English means that shareholders are less likely to dispute what was agreed when the document was signed.
+In other words, having a shareholders agreement written in plain English means that shareholders are less likely to dispute what was agreed upon when the document was signed.

 Retain control in difficult situations

 A shareholders agreement allows you to plan for the worst so as to keep the business going.
 Within it, you can set out what would happen should certain events occur, whether the sudden departure of a key founder or the withdrawal of a source of funding.

 Writing one, together with the other owners, is a process that allows you collectively to evaluate the risks to each of you.
 It can help with business planning, especially for a new business.